CodeSeoul/nodejs-course/lesson1/README.md

 ReferenceError: window is not defined
 ```

-Unlike the browser, Node does not have a window `global` object, but instead has two others: `globals` and `process`.
+Be careful!
+Unlike in a browser, the `window` and `document` global object is absent in Node.js.
+(Obviously we don't deal with a browser window server-side)

 ## Launching Node.js Scripts